nhstaple/feelskunaman/README.md

 ```

 ## Future Work
-This project was intended to quickly gather emotional information of music through Spotify's API.
-This approach is limited by Spotify's proprietary music information retrieval software (echonest.)
-While analyis of Thai music was succesful enough to produce a modest classifier [3], an open source solution combined with raw actionable non-Western source music is required for deeper analysis of universal MER.
+This project aims to quickly gather emotional information of music through Spotify's API.
+This approach is not general because of Spotify's proprietary music information retrieval software (echonest.)
+While analysis of Thai music was succesful enough to produce a modest classifier [3], deeper analysis of universal MER necessitates an open source solution combined with raw actionable non-Western source music.
 Combined with efforts to identify individual emotive units in songs [5], rather than assigning labels to whole songs, could gather better training data for machine learning models [4].
 Applications of MER systems include treatment for psychiatric conditions.

 ## Citations
 ```